helarteDeProgrmar/recorecobook/README.md

 1. Make sure you have Java 11+ installed.
 2. Place `jade.jar` and `json-*.jar` in the `lib/` directory.
+3. Verify you have the `Cabecera.png` beetwen the binary files.

+If you use an IDE, run from the Main class.
-3. Use the provided script:
+If you use linux, use the provided script:

 ```bash
 ./compile.sh